 WATER MUSIC source to sea is a musical imagining of the journey taken by a raindrop as it travels along Scotland’s waterways.
-Field recordings, new commissions and existing works by Bach and contemporary classical and folk composers combine to create a sonic immersion in one of Scotland’s most iconic natural resources.
-Bold photography from Beka Globe’s Land, Sea and Sky collection forms a dramatic backdrop to this project and to our live performances.
+Field recordings, new commissions and existing works by J. S. Bach and contemporary classical and folk composers combine to create a sonic immersion in one of Scotland’s most iconic natural resources.